TalaoDAO/wallet-interaction/README.md

 #### Input descriptors

-Examples here with only input descriptors (EmailPass required to issue a credential) :
+>An example here with only input descriptors (EmailPass required to issue a credential) :

 ```javascript